niolabs/docs/docs/cli/server.md

 ```bash
 nio server -d
 ```
-Will do the same thing but run nio as a background process.
+Does the same thing but runs nio as a background process.